Perl Basics «Prev Next»

 3. If you would like more information, be sure to get a good course (see Bibliography) that discusses how COM specifically works with the registry, not just how to tweak user interface settings in the registry.

-4. If you don’t know what a GUUID, it is not important.
-See an advanced course such as Box’s Essential COM for details.
+4. If you do not know what a GUUID, it is not important.
+See an advanced course such as Box's Essential COM for details.
 This discussion is for the enlightenment of COM programmers getting into Perl.

 5. One of the remaining problems with object-oriented programming in general is that different people still call the same idea by different names, which makes writing a course that uses mixed languages difficult.